 KBS and Onyx intend to redevelop the 23,110-square-foot building, formerly the site of a monastery associated with the Church of St. John the Baptist, into a two-story retail property, at an estimated cost of $14.2 million.

 The proposed development will divide the L-shaped space into three retail properties, with all three sharing the ground floor, in addition to space on the lower and upper levels, for a total of approximately 30,000 square feet.
 The property has the potential for a rooftop patio and 750 square feet of signage along West 31st Street.

-Newmark Grubb Knight Frank’s Jeffrey Roseman is marketing the property for lease.
+David Colen, of Newmark Grubb Knight Frank, brokered the deal.
+Jeffrey Roseman, also at NGKF, is marketing the property for lease.

 KBS Capital, through its Strategic Opportunity REIT II, intends to finance the purchase with investor capital as well as a loan.

 KBS declined to comment.
 Onyx was not immediately available for comment.